Multi-Agent Reinforcement Learning in Minecraft

 Each team member must be enrolled in undergraduate or post-graduate studies (that is, PhD or Masters level) at an accredited college or university and the team lead must be registered in a PhD program at an accredited college or university.

+A team consists of up to five participants.
 To participate in the Challenge and be eligible to win either prize, each team member must meet the following criteria at the time of entry and at the time of award of any prize:

 18 years of age or older.
 If any team member is 18 years of age or older, but is considered a minor in their place of residence, they should ask their parent’s or legal guardian’s permission prior to submitting an entry into the Challenge; and